aiven/aiven-docs/docs/products/clickhouse/howto/connect-with-go.md

 -   For instructions on how to configure connection settings, see [Connection Details](https://clickhouse.com/docs/en/integrations/go#connection-details).
--   For information on how to connect to the Aiven for Clickhouse service with the ClickHouse client, see
+-   For information on how to connect to the Aiven for ClickHouse service with the ClickHouse client, see
     [Connect with the ClickHouse client](/docs/products/clickhouse/howto/connect-with-clickhouse-cli).